AceMelody/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories adds execute permission to all subdirectories in the current directory 12-directory permissions creates a dorectory with the permissions 751 13-change_group changes the group owmer of hello
+11-directories adds execute permission to all subdirectories in the current directory 12-directory permissions creates a dorectory with the permissions 751 13-change_group changes the group owmer of hello 100-change_owner_and_group changes the owner and group of all files and directories in the current directory 101-symbolic_link_permissions changesthe owne and the grou  owner ofthe symbolic link _hello 102-if_only changes tho owner of hello to betty only if it is owned by guillaume